“A.K. Reader” contains archival essays that I decide are still of value. I also archive astrology essays, but under a separate page.

 One was the then-publisher of Parabola magazine, who asked me to write the biography of a just-deceased woman whom I had interviewed in Crone Chronicles.
 When I turned in the completed manuscript a year later, he excitedly called to tell me it was “a tour de force.”
 Two weeks later, he called again to say that his board wanted me to recast it without an astrological framework.
 I declined.

-The other “failure” occured when a literary agent contacted me, having seen some of my astrological essays in “Welcome to Planet Earth” — but when I sent him the manuscript we agreed on I waited, for years, while he made one excuse after another as to why he hadn’t actually set it off — to even one publisher!
+The other “failure” occurred when a literary agent contacted me, having seen some of my astrological essays in “Welcome to Planet Earth” — but when I sent him the manuscript we agreed on I waited, for years, while he made one excuse after another as to why he hadn’t actually sent it off — to even one publisher!

 I do much better as an independent agent.
-Which is why I “self-published” This Vast Being, and will do so again.
+Which is why I established Tendre Press to publish This Vast Being, and will do so again.

 As Gertrude Stein once said, “I write for myself and one other stranger.”
 Are you one?

-So I’ll be putting up some of my old pieces here, from time to time.
+So I put some of my old pieces on this blog, from time to time.
 The first one I posted on December 13, 2012:

-Published in Crone Chronicles, #17, 1997, this long, philosophical and deeply personal essay chronicles my process of moving through three intensely difficult choices. aftermath.
+• SO THE SOUL MAY SHINE THROUGH (1997) Published in Crone Chronicles, #17, 1997, this long, philosophical and deeply personal essay chronicles my process of moving through three intensely difficult choices and their aftermath.

 “A part of me identified with what she was saying.
 Another, deeper part of me pulled back, upset.
 Why?
 I’m not sure.
 I’ve heard others talk as Beth does, I’ve seen this view expressed in certain books too, books which I respect.
 But something about this idea bothers me a great deal.
 Somehow, it feels like betrayal.
 Of what, I wonder?”

-This essay shown here as a pdf in its Crone Magazine format, describes my herstory with especially Crone Chronicles, and to a lesser extent Crone Magazine, and tells why and how I left all things Crone behind me.
+• THE CRONE CHRONICLES EXPERIMENT 1989-2001 Shown here as a pdf in its Crone Magazine format, this describes my herstory with especially Crone Chronicles, and to a lesser extent Crone Magazine.
+How to excavate an archetype that has been buried and/or ridiculed for 2000 years?
+That was the challenge we faced.
+This essay also tells why and how I left all things Crone behind me.
 Not that the archetype of Crone is no longer of value to me . . .
 But, I’ve moved on!